External power supply restored at Zaporizhzhia NPP after 30 days of disconnection

 Restoration work continues on the 330 kV "Ferrosplavnaya-1" second power transmission line

-Power supply to the Zaporizhzhia Nuclear Power Plant (ZNPP) has been restored to meet the station's own needs, 30 days after the complete loss of external power.
-This was reported by the ZNPP press service on Thursday, October 23, 2025.
+Power supply to meet the Zaporizhzhia Nuclear Power Plant's (ZNPP) own needs has been restored after a 30-day complete loss of external power.
+The ZNPP press service reported this on Thursday, October 23, 2025.

-The "Dneprovskaya" high-voltage power line has been put back into operation after repairs.
+The "Dniprovska" high-voltage power line has been put back into operation after repairs.
 Restoration work continues on the second 330 kV "Ferrosplavnaya-1" line.
-Previously, power was supplied by backup diesel generators, and station personnel monitored fuel supplies to maintain the safety of the facilities.
+Previously, power was supplied by backup diesel generators, and station personnel monitored fuel reserves to maintain the safety of the facilities.

-The operation to restore external power supply was carried out with the participation of IAEA specialists, as well as with the support of the Ministry of Defense of the Russian Federation and Rosgvardia, who ensured the safe conduct of work on the line.
+The operation to restore external power supply was carried out with the participation of IAEA specialists, as well as with the support of the Ministry of Defense of the Russian Federation and the Rosgvardia, which ensured the safe conduct of work on the line.

 We thank the technical specialists and personnel of the ZNPP for their participation in the restoration of power supply